batxes/4Cin/README.md

 sudo apt-get install python-dev sudo apt-get install libpcre3-dev
 ```
+Swig can be installed with: sudo apt-get install swig
-Swig needs to be installed from source.
-Swig 3.0.12 is the last version.
+Or can be installed from source.
 Check in: http://swig.org/
 ```
-tar xvf swig-3.0.12.tar.gz
+tar xvf swig-version.tar.gz
-cd swig-3.0.12
+cd swig-version
 ./configure --prefix=/path/to/swig
 make & make install
 ```